Denelezh 2.0, a transitional version

 From this dump, 29,338,817 sets with at least one human were generated.
 The corresponding MySQL data file is about 2.7 GB.
 Data from each dump is stored in a separate MySQL partition to improve performance and to ease maintenance.

-Feel free to send feedbacks, by email (envel -at- lehir.net) or on my Wikidata talk page.
+Feel free to send feedbacks, by email: envel -at- lehir.net

 The following list is a synthesis of possible evolutions of the tool, collected from the Wikimedia community, both online (including on Wikimedia projects like Wikidata, English Wikipedia, French Wikisource, etc. but also on social networks like Twitter or Telegram) and offline (for instance at Wikimania, WikidataCon, volunteers meetings, etc.).